edueevaristo/edueevaristo/README.md

 I'm passionate about technology!
 I had my first contact with computer science at the age of 15 and since then I've been discovering more about this wonderful area.
-I have knowledge of: JavaScript/JQuery, SQL, MySQL, Rest API, HTML, CSS, Bootstrap, GIT, PHP, CodeIgniter, Laravel (intermediate), Python (basic), C#, .NET CORE.
+I have knowledge of: JavaScript/JQuery/Vue.js, SQL, MySQL, Rest API, HTML, CSS, Bootstrap, GIT, PHP, CodeIgniter, Laravel, Python (basic), C#, .NET CORE.
 Would you like to chat and exchange development ideas?
 You can contact me at eduevaristo_dev@hotmail.com

 <table border="0" cellspacing="0" cellpadding="0">